lydiaharvey/Group-6/README.md

 - There will be other game elements like a leaderboard and a point system.
 - There will be a map displaying all the users' pictures pinned at the location they were taken.
 - There will also be an account based system so the user has to log in.
+- Allow the consumers to interact with other users on the app and rate/comment on pictures uploaded.

 ## Sustainable Development Goals
 1. SD Goal 3 : Good health and wellbeing